rodrimati1992/type_level/type_level_values/docs/attribute_shared.md

 /*!

-These are things that all the derive macros in the derive_type_level crate share.
+These are things that derive macros in the derive_type_level crate share.

-# Attributes

-All meta-lists (`word( ... )`) allow multiple (possible repeated) attributes.

 # Metadata attributes

-Most attributes lists support these attributes:
+Many attributes lists support these attributes:

 - bound:
     Bounds added to the generated item.<br>